Veterinary Technology - 2 Year Program

 When are classes offered?

 New classes start every quarter.
 Classes are scheduled based on student need and faculty availability.
-Depending on our students' needs we offer classes weekdays across mornings, afternoons, and evenings.
+Depending on our students' needs we offer classes weekdays across mornings and afternoons.

 Many of our students work while in school, so our quarterly schedule customization allows us to help our students maintain a work-school-life balance.